BAkinmarin/the-cleaning-hack-calculator/README.md

 7. Click on the 'Config Vars' button.

-8. Supply a 'KEY' of "PORT" and 'Value' of "8000".
+8. Supply a 'KEY' of "CREDS" and 'Value' of contents of creds.json file.
 Then click the 'Add' button.

+9. Supply a 'KEY' of "PORT" and 'Value' of "8000".
+Then click the 'Add' button.

-9. Add buildpacks to install future dependencies needed outside of the requirements file.
+10. Add buildpacks to install future dependencies needed outside of the requirements file.

-10. Select 'Python' then 'Node.js' and click 'Save' - **Make sure they are in this order.**
+11. Select 'Python' then 'Node.js' and click 'Save' - **Make sure they are in this order.**

-11. Navigate to the deploy section and choose deployment method.
+12. Navigate to the deploy section and choose deployment method.

-12. To connect with github select 'Github' and confirm.
+13. To connect with github select 'Github' and confirm.

-13. Search for repository, select it and click 'Connect'.
+14. Search for repository, select it and click 'Connect'.

-14. To deploy, choose one of the following options:
+15. To deploy, choose one of the following options:

 - Automatic deploys - meaning Heroku will rebuild the app everytime a new change is pushed.
   - For this option, choose the branch to deploy and click 'Enable automatic deploys'.